Scotchester/jellybeans/_posts/2025-04-20-jet-puffed-jelly-beans.md

 ([Fruity Pebbles](/fruity-pebbles-jelly-beans) and
 [Creamsicle](/creamsicle-jelly-beans)),
 the size and shape of these beans (and the consistency of both) is perfect.
-Kudos to Flix Candy for clearly caring more about this than most manufacturers, rather than just phoning it in because it's not their own brand name at stake.
+Kudos to Flix for clearly caring more about this than most manufacturers, rather than just phoning it in because it's not their own brand name at stake.

 **5 out of 5 beans**